MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-revoscalepy-linear-regression-model.md

 ## Summarize data

-In this last step, lets print a summary of the output to get statistical descriptions,
+In this last step, extract summary statistics from the sample dataset and then print the output to the console.
+The rx_summary function returns mean, standard deviation, and min-max values.

     summary = revoscalepy.rx_summary("ArrDelay ~ DayOfWeek", data = data_source)